 There is a very real chance that in the future you will be working for a business or even be running your own.
 Whether you are a budding entrepreneur or want to complement another course, Business makes sense.
 Due to the variation in content taught, it links well with many other subjects such as Media, Statistics, Maths and many more.
 The course allows learners to develop their knowledge and skills that will be used in the world of work.
 With practical elements as well as assignments, tasks and an exam, this gives learners the flexibility to demonstrate their skills across a variety of key assessments.

-Single units:
+Compulsory Units:

-Unit 1 - Exploring Business
+- Unit 1 Exploring Business Internal Unit

-Unit 2 - Developing a Marketing Campaign
+- Unit 2 Developing a Marketing Campaign

+External Unit

-Unit 3 - Personal and Business finance
+- Unit 3 Personal and Business finance External Unit

-Plus one unit chosen to match the strengths and needs of our students.
+Plus one optional internal unit chosen to match the strengths and needs of our students.